j3-signalroom/apache_flink-kickstarter/README.md

 brew install apache-flink
 ```

-Homebrew will will typically install Apache Flink in the following folder location:
+Homebrew will will typically install Apache Flink in the following folder location, i.e., `FLINK_HOME`:
 ```
 /opt/homebrew/Cellar/apache-flink/1.20.0/
 ```

 > At the time of this writing (August 2024), version [1.20.0](https://www.confluent.io/blog/exploring-apache-flink-1-20-features-improvements-and-more/) was publically avaiable.

+### Apache Iceberg Setup
+Download the compatible Iceberg runtime JAR file and place it in your `FLINK_HOME/libexec/lib` directory.
+This runtime library enables Iceberg integration with Flink.
+If you want to download the latest JAR,  you can get it from the icebergflink-runtime [JAR page on the Maven repository website]().
+We will use icebergflink-
+runtime-1.16 here.
+Table 9-1 highlights the supported Flink version with
+Iceberg and the corresponding runtime

+## Start up Apache Flink

 ### Start Cluster
 To start Apache Flink locally on your machine execute the following executable script: